abdullayevf/pharmgo/README.md

       ```

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License.# pharmgo